fuhengwu2021/distributedai/chapter5-deepspeed-and-zero-optimization/main.md

 # Chapter 5 — DeepSpeed and ZeRO Optimization

+In the previous chapter, we covered PyTorch FSDP2, which shards parameters, gradients, and optimizer states across GPUs to enable training of models larger than what fits on a single GPU.
+FSDP2 is PyTorch-native and works well for most large model training scenarios.

+But what if you need to go even further?
+What if your model is so large that even full sharding across all available GPUs isn't enough?
+Or what if you want to leverage CPU memory or NVMe storage to extend your memory budget?
+Or if you're training across many nodes and communication overhead is killing your throughput?

-When your model grows beyond what fits in GPU memory, you need to split it across devices.
-DeepSpeed's ZeRO (Zero Redundancy Optimizer) is a family of memory optimization techniques that progressively shard optimizer states, gradients, and parameters across GPUs.
-This chapter explains the evolution from ZeRO-1 through ZeRO-3, advanced variants like ZeRO-Infinity and ZeRO++, and practical guidance on which to use when.
+DeepSpeed's ZeRO (Zero Redundancy Optimizer) addresses these scenarios.
+Like FSDP2, ZeRO-3 shards parameters, gradients, and optimizer states.
+But DeepSpeed also provides ZeRO-Offload for CPU memory, ZeRO-Infinity for NVMe offloading, and ZeRO++ for communication optimization—features that extend beyond what FSDP2 currently offers.
+This chapter explains the evolution from ZeRO-1 through ZeRO-3, advanced variants like ZeRO-Infinity and ZeRO++, and practical guidance on when to choose DeepSpeed over FSDP2.

 ## Understanding the Memory Problem